 2013 Keynote Speakers

-The Electronic Resources and Libraries Conference (ER&L) is pleased to announce these 3 distinguished professionals as the 2013 Keynote speakers.
+The Electronic Resources and Libraries Conference (ER&L) hosted these 3 distinguished professionals as the 2013 Keynote speakers.
+(Bios, abstracts, handouts and links to full presentations below.)

 –> Michael B. Eisenberg, University of Washington Information School